-The Swedish botanist Carl Linnæus, father of taxonomy, “laid the foundation for Sweden as a nature-conscious nation,” through his influential work.
-I guess that it is safe to say that almost everyone in Sweden has this love affair with nature, which is almost like, or maybe even stronger than, Norwegians.
-My Swedish bf and I spent most of our free weekends scouring the woods for berries, mushrooms, fish, crayfish, etc. or just roaming around.
-Read more about the Swedish love for nature here: www.sweden.se.
+The Swedish botanist Carl Linnæus, father of taxonomy, laid the foundation for Sweden as a nature-conscious society through his influential work.
+I guess that it is safe to say that almost everyone in Sweden has this love affair with nature. pretty much like Norwegians.
+My Swedish bf and I spent most of our free weekends scouring the woods for berries, mushrooms, fish, crayfish, etc., or just wandering around the woods.

 Anyway, I had the chance to visit the Söderåsen National Park in Skåne, courtesy of my aunt and uncle who live there.
 It is a 1,625-hectare national park and nature reserve formed in 2001, dedicated by the King of Sweden himself.